aryan-prog/Weather-App/README.md

 - **Humidity and Wind Speed:** Get additional details about humidity and wind speed to plan your day accordingly.

+- **Fully Responsive:** The website is designed to be fully responsive, ensuring an optimal viewing experience on various devices.

 ## Functions

 - **Search Weather:** Enter the name of a city in the search bar and click the search button to fetch and display the current weather conditions.